 Money and valuables

-Australians wanting to drive in France must have a valid Australian driver's licence and a valid International driver's licence.
+Driving: If you wish to drive in France, you must have a valid Australian driver's licence issued by a relevant authority before leaving Australia.
+We recommend obtaining a valid International Driving Permit (IDP) prior to leaving Australia, which may be required by car rental companies, issued by the relevant IDP authority listed on our Road travel page.
 The minimum age to drive a vehicle is 18.
 Australians resident in France may exchange their Australian driver licence for a French licence within the first 12 months of their residency.

-When you are in France be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of France, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 In France, failing to offer assistance to 'a person in danger' is illegal.
 This means that if you fail to stop upon witnessing a motor accident, fail to report such an accident to emergency services, or ignore appeals for help or urgent assistance, you may be charged.
 Penalties include suspended prison sentence and fines.
 The law does not apply in situations where to answer an appeal for help might endanger your safety or the safety of others.

-Under French law you are required to carry an identification document at all times, for example your passport.
+Under French law you are required to carry an identification document, such as your passport, at all times.

 There are severe penalties for traffic infringements.
 Penalties may include immediate confiscation of your licence and vehicle and on the spot fines.